CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 ## Troubleshooting
 ### I'm not getting any data from the energy meter
 If you have an energy meter kit:
-- Check that the ESP32 is seated properly.
-Take it all the way out, then back in again to make sure.
+- **Check that the ESP32 is seated properly.** Take it all the way out, then back in again to make sure.
 It should click into place.
 If you find you're only getting a signal when holding down the ESP32, you can try removing the black plastic around the base of the pins of the esp32, to push it down further.
 This is best accomplished with flush cutters.
 If you rather not do that, please contact us.
 - If you're getting all 0 readings from the meter, try the steps above.
 If that does not work, please contact us.

 If you do not have a kit:
 - If you are getting all 65535 readings from the meter, then the connection from the ESP32 to the meter is not correct.
 Please check your wires.

-### I'm getting a very low power factor reading
+### I'm getting a very low power factor reading, and wattage seems off
 One of your CT clamps is probably backwards - flip it around.
 If they are both oriented in the same direction, this will not happen.

 ### The ESP32 doesn't stay connected to WiFi